-Kool Keith, The Last Poets, Little Brother, Oliver Wang, Roxanne Shante, Fatlip (Pharcyde), Easy Mo Bee, Elzhi, Percee P, Blockhead, Jeff Weiss, Apani B. Fly, Gift of Gab, Slug (of Atmosphere), Small Pro, J-Live, Count Bass D, Prince Paul, Billy Woods, Beans, MAVI, R.A.P.
-Ferreira, Curly Castro, Mr. Len, J-Zone, Del The Funkee Homosapien, Ras Kass, DJ Platurn, DJ Premier, Prince Markie Dee, Akinyele, Edgewize, Che Noir, Rhys Langston, Armand Hammer, Nate Patrin, Fat Tony, Crate 808, Yeshua (Dapoed), MC Tree, Adam Mansbach, Evidence, Elucid, Hanif Abdurraqib, Psycho Les, Uncommon NASA, Ben Merlis, Open Mike Eagle, Nappy Nina, Tajai (Souls of Mischief), Shawn Setaro, Homeboy Sandman, Nathaniel Friedman, Jazz (UN Gang), DJ Cutso, Big Hongry, Don Will, DJ Eclipse, Chris Crack, Brian Coleman, Paul Thompson, Frukwan, Thirstin Howl the 3rd, Jon Sklte, Dean Van Nguyen, Daringer, RAPZINES, Gifted Gab, Vic Spencer, Ohbliv, JJ Fad, One Be Lo, Faith Newman, Kenny Segal, Jose Rojo, Son Raw, DJ Numark, DJ Q-Bert, Domino (Hieroglyphics), Soren Baker, Zilla Rocca, Adisa Banjoko, Traxamillion, Ant (of Atmosphere), Adrian Quesdada (of Black Panthers/Brownout), Myka 9, Camp Lo, Amp Live and moooooooooore…
+Kool Keith, The Last Poets, Little Brother, Oliver Wang, Koreatown Oddity, Roxanne Shante, Fatlip (Pharcyde), Easy Mo Bee, Elzhi, Percee P, Blockhead, Jake One, Jeff Weiss, Apani B. Fly, Apollo Brown, Gift of Gab, Slug (of Atmosphere), Small Pro, J-Live, Count Bass D, Prince Paul, Billy Woods, Beans, MAVI, R.A.P.
+Ferreira, Curly Castro, Mr. Len, J-Zone, Del The Funkee Homosapien, Ras Kass, DJ Platurn, DJ Premier, Prince Markie Dee, Akinyele, Edgewize, Che Noir, Rhys Langston, Armand Hammer, Nate Patrin, Fat Tony, Crate 808, Yeshua (Dapoed), MC Tree, Adam Mansbach, Evidence, Elucid, Hanif Abdurraqib, Animoss, DJ Preservation, Psycho Les, Uncommon NASA, Ben Merlis, Open Mike Eagle, Nappy Nina, Tajai (Souls of Mischief), Shawn Setaro, Homeboy Sandman, Nathaniel Friedman, Jazz (UN Gang), DJ Cutso, Big Hongry, Don Will, DJ Eclipse, Chris Crack, Brian Coleman, Paul Thompson, Frukwan, Thirstin Howl the 3rd, Jon Sklute, Dean Van Nguyen, Daringer, RAPZINES, Gifted Gab, Vic Spencer, Ohbliv, JJ Fad, One Be Lo, Faith Newman, Kenny Segal, Jose Rojo, Controller 7, Son Raw, DJ Numark, DJ Q-Bert, Domino (Hieroglyphics), Soren Baker, Zilla Rocca, Adisa Banjoko, Traxamillion, Ant (of Atmosphere), Adrian Quesdada (of Black Panthers/Brownout), Evidence, Myka 9, Camp Lo, Amp Live and moooooooooore…

 This is from about 6 months back but is important for a couple personal reasons: 1) The caliber of writers who made the BBC’s radar on this extensive project is, at worst, for me, flattering to be mentioned amongst them and 2) I got to mention “I Am, I Be” without having to justify its greatness.
 Every “greatest” rap list has the same rotation of 5-8 albums, so it was nice to see people get personal.
 Read the whole (very thoughtful) and huge article/project HERE.

 Who doesn’t need upliftment right now?
 My great friend, DJ Basura, the Philippine Guillotine, hit us with this classic mix from years back and we’re glad he did.
 If you missed Filipino Folkways the first time here’s your chance to play catchup on these exuberant and obscure records.
 Balahibo, Cora Adajar and the Mammals, Vilma Valera, Boy Mondragon, Tirso Cruz III and more… all fire!
 Bravo Basura!